Beetroot and Heritage Carrot Tart

-A mouth-watering roasted vegetable tart, packed with tender beetroot and sweet heirloom carrots with a creamy chickpea filling.
+A mouth-watering roasted vegetable tart, with a creamy chickpea filling, packed with tender beetroot and sweet heritage carrots.
 The pastry is grain-free and prepared from a ground nut base, baked until crisp and golden.
-Perfect as a main course for a vegan and gluten-free Christmas.
+Perfect as a main course for a vegan, gluten-free seasonal festive table.

 Servings: 4 people